Volunteering with the government

 Department for Correctional Services - volunteers provide assistance and support such as running libraries in prisons, assisting prisoners' families, transporting visitors to prisons, helping prisoners reconnect with the community.
 Email DCS.VolunteerUnit@sa.gov.au about opportunities.

-Department for Communities and Social Inclusion - volunteers work with people with disability and those who are financially disadvantaged, vulnerable, at risk of harm or isolated.
+Department of Human Services - volunteers work with people with disability and those who are financially disadvantaged, vulnerable, at risk of harm or isolated.

 Justice of the Peace Services - being a Justice of the Peace (JP) is a voluntary activity.
 The role of a JP is to act as an independent and objective witness and sign documents that people use for official or legal purposes.